Bassist/composer

 In August 2009, Moxie

 continued with the Antoni Tàpies cycle.
-Noertker

-composed Sketches of Catalonia, Vol. 4: Suite
+Noertker composed Sketches of Catalonia,

-for Tàpies, seven new tunes for flute, oboe, and
+tunes for flute, oboe, and two contrabasses.

-two contrabasses.
-Bassist Lisa Mezzacappa joined
+Bassist Lisa Mezzacappa joined Noertker,

-Noertker, Zamula, and Lamprecht for the
+Zamula, and Lamprecht for the performance.

 In September 2009, Noertker